Artemis

 Amber Imai-Hong

 Amber Imai-Hong has been working for the Hawai`i Space Flight Laboratory as an Avionics Engineer and Outreach Specialist since 2012, and was a student assistant since 2008.
-While earning her Bachelors of Science in Electrical Engineering from the University of Hawaii at Manoa, Amber was involved with a student-based SmallSat group for 3.5 years doing research and development with microprocessors and power distribution, as well as the team’s Assistant Project Manager for the NanoSat-6 Project Ho`oponopono.
-She joined the HSFL avionics team during her last semester as an undergraduate, and focused on designing, fabricating, and testing the payload interface for the HiakaSat mission.
-Amber’s primary roles include electronic design, environmental testing, and STEM Outreach.
+While earning her Bachelors of Science in Electrical Engineering from the University of Hawaiʻi at Mānoa, Amber was involved with a student-based SmallSat group for 3.5 years doing research and development with microprocessors and power distribution, as well as the team’s Assistant Project Manager for the NanoSat-6 Project Hoʻoponopono.
+She has participated in over 15 orbital and suborbital projects, as well as mentored high powered rocketry and other senior design teams.
+Amber’s roles include electronic design, environmental testing, project management, and STEM Outreach.

 Kala’imoana Garcia